 The trabeculotomy is completed to create a guarded opening between the front of the eye to a space just under the conjunctiva (the membrane covering the white of the eye).
 A tube shunt is then inserted into the front of the eye or through the back of the eye.
 Then fluid from the eye can efficiently drain to a reservoir located underneath the conjunctiva.

 Following the glaucoma procedure, a doctor will prescribe eye drops and oral medications for the patient to take in the recovery process.
 Additional medication may be given in order to control the intraocular pressure (IOP).

 Glaucoma is not simply fixed with the lowering of the intraocular pressure because the condition can often cause myopia (nearsightedness) which requires a patient to have glasses.
 The risk is also increased for a patient who suffers from amblyopia (decreased vision) and strabismus (crossed eyes), and these issues may also require treatment of a surgical nature.
-Even with speedy intervention of pediatric glaucoma, the possibility still exists for significant and permanent loss of vision, so the earlier a child is seen and treated by a doctor, the more likely a positive long term outcome.
+Even with the speedy intervention of pediatric glaucoma, the possibility still exists for significant and permanent loss of vision, so the earlier a child is seen and treated by a doctor, the more likely a positive long-term outcome.